cmstas/MT2Analysis/README.md

 ### ShortTrack Babymaker and Friending
 This needs to run on AOD in 2016, so the workflow is a little different.
 Additionally, the babies need to be sorted and merged with MT2 babies.
-Use the babymakerST hardlink installed by setup.sh to go to the Short Track babymaker installation and follow the README there.
+Go to CMSSW_8_0_26/src/ShortTrackNtuplizer and follow the README there